koestler/go-iotdevice/README.md

 HttpServer:                                                # optional, when missing: http server is not started
   Bind: "[::1]"                                            # mandatory, use [::1] (ipv6 loopback) to enable on both ipv4 and 6 and 0.0.0.0 to only enable ipv4
   Port: 8000                                               # optional, default 8000, what tcp port to listen on, low-ports like 80 only work when started as root
-  LogRequests: true                                        # optional, default true, enables the http access log to stdout
+  LogRequests: true                                        # optional, default true, enable the http access log to stdout
   # configure FrontendProxy xor FrontendPath
   #FrontendProxy: "http://127.0.0.1:3000/"                 # optional, default deactivated; proxies the frontend to another server; useful for development
   FrontendPath: ./frontend-build/                          # optional, default "./frontend-build/": path to a static frontend build